-The Director of the SSCC Nursing Program will receive all test results.
+The Director of Nursing Programs will receive all test results.
 Confidentiality of the test results will be maintained.
 Only the director will have access to the results, the exception being any legal action occurring that requires access to test results.